 It is apparent that besides the patients with clear evidence of Eustachian tube dysfunction there are a group of patients (possibly the majority with a blocked sensation in the ear) with symptoms of blockage in their ears in whom the eardrum, hearing and pressures behind the eardrum are all normal.
 Some of these patient can even equalise the pressures behind their eardrum easily by blowing into the nose without any relief from the symptoms.
 This group of patients may not have an actual localised problem with the Eustachian tube as traditionally thought.
 Many have other symptoms of discomfort, dizziness, headaches etc. The problem of blockage may, therefore, represent a type of sensitisation (similar to a chronic migraine) which is accompanied by subtle congestion of the lining of the nose, Eustachian tube and ear causing the sensation of blockage.
 It is known that certain types of headache/migraine can cause some congestion in the lining of the nose.
 It would still seem reasonable to initially treat this group of patients with antihistamines/steroid sprays etc., but the benefit is unpredictable.
 Grommets can also be tried, but again in my experience, the results are unpredictable with some patients benefiting while others find their problem worsens.

 I have performed a trial of Balloon Eustachian Tuboplasty / Dilatation.
 The finding of the trial has been accepted for publication in the Journal of Laryngology and Otology.
-I found that dilatation of the eustachian tube with a balloon catheter improves the sensation of blockage in most patient but glue ear and retractions of the eardrum often persisted.
+I found that dilatation of the eustachian tube with a balloon catheter improves the sensation of blockage in most patient with longstanding glue ear but glue ear and retractions of the eardrum often persisted.
 The sensation of the blockage and glue ear may, therefore, represent two separate problems which can exacerbate each other.
 If patients do have symptoms suggestive of a migraine type of problem it would be reasonable to try migraine treatments (click here).